-Parameter Description OSPF Area ID Enter the OSPF area ID used here.
-It can be specified as an IPv4 address or in the decimal value format.
-The decimal range is from 0 to 4294967295.
+Parameter Description Process ID Enter the process ID of the OSPF area used here.
+The range is from 1 to 65535.
+OSPF Area ID Enter the OSPF area ID used here.
+It can be specified as an IPv4 address.
 Range Select this option to consolidate and summarize routes at an area boundary.
 This feature is used only with ABRs.
 It is used to consolidate or summarize routes for an area.
 The result is that a single summary route is advertised to other areas by the ABR.
 Routing information is condensed at area boundaries.
 External to the area, a single route is advertised for each address range.

-Parameter Description NSSA Select this option to assign the OSPF area as a Not-So-Stubby Area (NSSA) area.
 Stub Select this option to define an area as a Stub area.
 Area Range IPv6 Prefix After selecting the Range option, enter the OSPF area range IPv6 prefix and prefix length here.

-Advertise After selecting the Range option, select the advertise option here.
-Options to choose from are Advertise and No-Advertise .
-Advertise - Specifies to advertise and generate an inter-area prefix LSA for the specified address range.
-No-Advertise - Specifies to set the status to Do-Not-Advertise for the specified address range.
+Parameter Description Advertise After selecting the Range option, select the advertise option here.
+Options to choose from are: Advertise - Specifies to advertise and generate an inter-area prefix LSA for the specified address range.
+No Advertise - Specifies to set the status to Do-Not-Advertise for the specified address range.
 The inter-area prefix LSA is suppressed, and the component networks remain hidden from other networks.
-Metric After selecting the NSSA option or Stub option, enter the stub area metric value here.
+Default Cost After selecting the Stub option, enter the default cost value here.
 The range is from 0 to 65535.
-Default Metric - Select this option use the default metric value for this area, which is 1.
-No-Summary - Select this option to prevent an ABR from sending interarea prefix LSAs into the stub area.
+Select the Default option to use the default cost value for this area, which is 1.
+No Summary After selecting the Stub option, select this option to prevent an ABR from sending inter-area prefix LSAs into the stub area.